 The number 3 to 5 years is already in use for more than a decade and it's like all statistical numbers very general.
 That number includes heavy smokers who come in at the end of the disease because they believed it was related to the smoking and way too many people who were misdiagnosed at first or who came in too late because of other reasons.
 They all drag the numbers down considerably.
 Although progression has been made over the last ten years with the introduction of the drugs Esbriet and Ofev we should see new ones in the next few years.
 Don't forget:

 More trials than ever are ongoing to see if new medication works and more than ever pharmaceutical companies seem to have a genuine interest in bringing specific medication to the market.

 This is a great film to help introduce you and loved ones to Pulmonary Fibrosis - see it at www.everybreathcountsfim.com

-On the links and resources page we'll show you a few websites where you can go for the really difficult description of the disease but here are two important ones.
+On the links and resources page we'll show you a few websites where you can go for the really difficult description of the disease but here are three important ones.

 Patient Information Sheet:

 "Life is not measured by the number of breaths we take, but by the number of moments that take our breath away."

 Make a positive commitment... and you'll move mountains.